ishan1608/PrettyPrintHTML5Rocks/README.md

 #### Usage

 To use the extension.
 Go to any article on <http://www.html5rocks.com> which you want to print.
 Click on the PrettyPrintHTML5ROCKS<icon here> icon on the top right hand side along with the menu.
 The webpage would have been modified and the print dialog will be opened for you print the article.
-Clicking again on the icon will set the article back to original view.
+Clicking on 'Cancel' or coming back after issuing the print command, the page will be as it was before.
-You can save the article into PDF format too for printing later.
+You can save the articles into PDF format too for printing later.
 Google Chrome supports saving any print task as a PDF.

 #### Need help?